scrymastic/scrymastic/README.md

 🌱 I’m currently learning cyber security.

-📫 You can email me via xstech44@gmail.com.
+📫 You can not email me via gmail@gmail.com.

 ### Have a nice day.